Cancy-988/Real-Time-Student-Productivity-Prediction-System-Using-Machine-Learning/README.md

 A list of clear suggestions to improve productivity.

 This turns the project from just a prediction model into a habit-improvement tool.

+✔ “A Decision Tree Classifier is used to categorize students into Low, Medium, or High Productivity classes based on their daily lifestyle habits.”

+If you want a slightly more detailed version:

+✔ “The project uses a Decision Tree Classification model to predict the student’s productivity level (Low/Medium/High) from behavioral features such as sleep quality, stress, mood, energy, and screen time.”

+Or a very short version:

+✔ “Implemented a Decision Tree Classifier to classify students into productivity levels.”